Buy Folder Guard:

 Previously we’ve shown how easy it was to set up Folder Guard to prevent downloads of programs from the Internet.
 As a side effect, the filter that accomplished that task prevented running programs from the removable drives, as well.
 However, what if you want to stop users of your computer from using the external drives at all?
 For example, what if you don’t want them to copy documents and files from the computer to the removable drives they could bring with them?
 With Folder Guard, it’s easy to achieve that.

-Now that we have created the filter that we need, it’s time to apply a restricting attribute to it.
-We basically have two choices: the No access attribute and the Read-only attribute.
+Now that we have created the filter that we need, it's time to apply a restricting attribute to it.
+We basically have two choices: the No access attribute and the Read-only one.
 Which one to assign to the filter depends on how exactly you want the external devices to be restricted.
 If you want to completely lock access to the removable drives, assign the No access attribute to the filter:

 The result of the No access attribute would be that the users would be prevented from both opening the files from the external devices, and saving the files to them.
-If only you want to stop users from saving files to the removable drives, but allow them to open or copy files from them, than the Read-only attribute would do the job:
+If you only want to stop users from saving files to the removable drives, but allow them to open or copy files from them, than the Read-only attribute would do the job:

 Attention System Administrators: Folder Guard is enterprise-ready!
 The Folder Guard Administrator’s Kit is available now.